MicrosoftEdge/WebView2Feedback/specs/ContextMenuRequested.md

 We propose a new event for WebView2, CoreWebView2ContextMenuRequested that will allow developers to listen to context menus being requested by the end user in the WebView2.
 When a context menu is requested in WebView2, the app developer will receive:

 1. The list of default ContextMenuItem objects (contains name, ID, kind/type, Icon, Shorcut Desc, Access Key, the Command)
-2. The coordinates that the right click
+2. The coordinates where the context menu was requested.
+For instance where the end user right clicked.
 3. The source of the context selected

 and have the choice to: